y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Oct 05, 2022</time> Continued with the Arithmetic Formatter project.
+I'm sort of close to fixing the arrangement.

 - <time>Oct 04, 2022</time> Continued with the Arithmetic Formatter project.

 - <time>Oct 02, 2022</time> Continued with the Arithmetic Formatter project.